PoshCode/PowerShellPracticeAndStyle/Style-Guide/Code-Layout-and-Formatting.md

 You can always delete or ignore one of the blocks (or add the `begin` block), add parameters and so on, but you should avoid writing scripts or functions without CmdletBinding, and you should always at least _consider_ making it take pipeline input.

-#### Follow the one-true-brace style.
+#### Brace yourself: Follow the one-true-brace style.
-Open braces always go on the same line
+Open braces always go on the same line.

+This style really won in the PowerShell community partly because the style is one of two used in C languages --it's a variant of the K&R (Kernighan and Ritchie) style from their book The C Programming Language-- but also because for the first few years of PowerShell's existence, this was the only style that could be typed at the command line.

 Code folding is nicer in many editors when a scriptblock is placed on the end of the same line, as in this example.